betaniahemmet/.github/README.md

 ## About Us

-Betaniahemmet is a non-profit association.
-For over 100 years, the association has been operating in Gothenburg, providing services for individuals with differing abilities and special needs.
+Betaniahemmet is a non-profit organization that has been serving the community in Gothenburg for over a hundred years.
+The association is dedicated to providing services for individuals with differing abilities and special needs.

 ## About Technology